himalay1729/himalay1729.github.io/_book-reviews/2018-02-15-hirsch-smale-devaney.markdown

 ---
 layout: post
-title:  "Lectures on Celestial Mechanics"
+title:  "Differential Equations, Dynamical Systems, and an Introduction to Chaos"
 category: book-reviews
 tags: physics
 published: true
 permalink: /:categories/:title
-description: This is a book by Siegel and Moser.
+description: This is a book on dynamical systems by Hirsch, Smale and Devaney.
 ---

-This is a nice book on celestial mechanics.
+This is great book by Hirsch, Smale and Devaney.

 [jekyll-docs]: https://jekyllrb.com/docs/home